Skip to main content

 Step 4: Calculate how much water your lawn needs by measuring how much water it takes to moisten 1 square foot of ground, and then multiply this by the total square footage of your lawn.

-A person holding a watering hose up, spraying water in an arc
+A person holding a watering hose up, spraying water in an arc.

 Should you seed your lawn in dry or moist soil?

 Lay down your seeds when your soil is wet.
 This jump-starts the seeds, letting them know that it’s time to get growing.
-Scattering them over dry soil leaves your seeds vulnerable to birds, the wind, or simply going dormant.
+Scattering them over dry soil leaves your seeds vulnerable to birds and the wind — plus, they could simply go dormant.
 Additionally, moist soil is easier for roots to move through, while dry soil can be harder or more compact.
-Here's how to properly prepare your soil:

 Step 1: Soak your lawn thoroughly for several days before you plan to seed your lawn.